Posts Tagged ‘Rev. Billy Talen’

 September 26, 2009

 We’re flying home for a labor rally in front of Goldman Sachs as G-20 continues Friday afternoon.
 The last 24 hours in Pittsburgh leave me with a shudder.
 The miles of concrete and steel fencing, and the thousands of Robo-Cop imitators have come into all of us.
 We deal with the lock-down in Pittsburg with a mix of awe and comedy.
 And sadness: President Obama’s turn away from the leadership of peace has accelerated in these last days.
-He makes his graceful entrances, but he has disappeared into his 20 nations, throwing up hard walls as he retreats.
-Read the rest of this entry »
+He makes his graceful entrances, but he has disappeared into his 20 nations, throwing up hard walls as he retreats. read more »